PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Troubleshooting Common Problems

 Even perfect installations can develop issues.
-Here's how to diagnose and fix the most common problems:
+Here is how to diagnose and fix the most common problems:

 No Depth Reading: